Philippine Data Privacy Act: A Beginner’s Guide

 Personal information controllers should also have a legitimate purpose for processing.
 This means that data should be processed fairly and lawfully.
 The purpose of data processing should fall under one of these criteria to be legitimate – to comply with a legal obligation, to perform a contract obligation, to protect the vital interest of the data subject, to protect public interest, to fulfil a legitimate business interest, or if the data subject has given his consent.

-Proportionality, on the other hand, prohibits Personal Information Controllers and Processors (PICs and PIPs) from excessive collection, processing, and storage of data.
+Proportionality, on the other hand, prohibits Personal Information Controllers and Personal Information Processors (PICs and PIPs) from excessive collection, processing, and storage of data.
 Personal data must be used only according to the declared purpose.

-PICs and PIPs demonstrate accountability for the data entrusted to them by implementing measures to secure the data, by retaining data only for as long as is necessary, and by governing data sharing with third parties and data transfer arrangements.
+PICs and PIPs should demonstrate accountability for the data entrusted to them by implementing measures to secure the data, retaining data only for as long as is necessary, and by governing data sharing with third parties and data transfer arrangements.

 The Eight Rights Under the Data Privacy Act (DPA) of the Philippines